IlhamQasse/empirical-study-smart-contract-upgradeability-artifacts/README.md

-# Smart Contract Upgradeability — EMSE Artifacts
+# Empirical Study on Smart Contract Upgradeability

 This repository accompanies the EMSE submission **“Immutable in Principle, Upgradeable by Design: Exploratory Study of Smart Contract Upgradeability.”**
 It focuses on the **artifact bundle** (datasets + analysis code).